Domestic Violence Restraining Order FAQs

 The places where you can apply for a domestic violence restraining order may vary depending on the state or county you live in.
 Generally, you can request a restraining order by filing a request at your local courthouse.
 Sometimes, specific courts—such as a family court—may be a more appropriate place to apply for a restraining order.

 If you are facing immediate harm you should call 911 to contact the police.
-A law enforcement officer should be able to advise you about getting an emergency domestic violence restraining order.
+A law enforcement officer should be able to get you in touch with a victim advocate or legal aid familiar with the process of seeking an emergency protective order.

 Victim of Domestic Violence?
 Let an Attorney Help You With a Restraining Order

 As you can see, domestic violence is a pattern of behavior, meaning that it will persist until steps are taken to protect the victim.
 Those suffering from domestic violence often believe they only have two choices -- stay and endure or walk away.

 While getting out of a situation may be necessary in many circumstances, the fact is that there are often many different options available.
 Explore those options and ways you can protect yourself and your family by speaking with a qualified family law attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.